Written by Karen Selby, RN | Medically Reviewed By Dr. Jacques Fontaine | Edited By Walter Pacheco | Last Update: July 29, 2024

 Mesothelioma death rates are much higher in adults ages 75 and older than those younger than 75.
 Adults ages 85 and older have the highest crude death rate of 7.2 per 100,000 individuals.
 Conversely, those ages 45-49 have the lowest crude death rate of 0.1 per 100,000 individuals.

 The crude death rate refers to the unadjusted death rate.
-To compare the same population across age groups, it’s more accurate to use the crude death rate, not the age-adjusted death rate.
+To compare the same population across age groups, using the crude death rate, not the age-adjusted death rate is more accurate.

 Mesothelioma Death Rates Per 100,000 for Ages 35 to 59: